-Osteopath near Marsfield.
-Looking for a great Osteopath just a few minutes drive from Marsfield?
+Osteopath near Marsfield – Looking for a great Osteopath just a few minutes drive from Marsfield?
 Ryde Natural Health Clinic is the right place!
-Our Osteopath’s Dr Kevin Finnan and Dr Kuan Ng are leading Osteopaths in the Marsfield area and have years of experience treating a wide variety of musculoskeletal conditions.
+Our practitioners are the leading Osteopaths near Marsfield area and have years of experience treating a wide variety of musculoskeletal conditions.

 When the joints in your body are moving as they were intended to be moved, and when these joints are stabilised well by the soft tissues supporting them (the muscles, fascia and ligaments), then you generally shouldn’t develop musculoskeletal pain at all unless you’ve experienced an injury.
 That said, why then do so many people experience aches and pain?
 The problem stems from the fact that none of us regularly use our bodies as they were originally intended to be used – we don’t carry, throw, climb, swim and run all day as we’re designed to.
 Rather we sit, lay and stand in awkward motionless positions that result in some of our joints stiffening up, which leaves other joints to do all the work.
 Lets take a look at the spine as an example.…

 The human spine is made up of 33 vertebrae and many more joints.
 When all of these spinal joints are moving well, the workload that is taken on by these joints is distributed optimally – that is, it is shared around evenly so that each joint plays its part and no one joint is overworked.